urbit/urbit.org-reloaded/content/docs/azimuth/ecliptic.md

 Sets 3 DNS domains by which galaxy IP addresses may be looked up as part of the bootstrap process to get on the network.
 Currently, all three domains are `urbit.org`.

-In the future, this function should probably be parameterized as a per-galaxy setting, so that each galaxy may set its own domain.

 ## Read functions {#read}